razi-rais/blockchain/articles/zk-SNARKS.md

 ["0x28a0c6fff79ce221fccd5b9a5be9af7d82398efa779692297de974513d2b6ed1", "0x15b807eedf551b366a5a63aad5ab6f2ec47b2e26c4210fe67687f26dbcc7434d"],
 [8297122105,1]
 ```
-* Deploy verifier.sol smart contract
+### Deploy verifier.sol smart contract

-  Verifier.sol contract is created for you.
-Copy its context from ```/home/zokrates/ZoKrates/verifier.sol``` and deploy it using Remix or truffle.
+Verifier.sol contract is created for when you run the ```generate-proof``` command earlier.
+Copy its content from ```/home/zokrates/ZoKrates/verifier.sol``` and deploy it using Remix or Truffle.

-  If you are having issue accessing the contract, I have made it available at:
+  Note: If you are having issue accessing the contract, I have made it available at:
   https://github.com/razi-rais/blockchain/blob/master/articles/verifier_gt_than_21.sol

-* Copy the above input and paste it in the Remix ```verifyTx``` input box.
-Finally press verifyTx.
+* Copy the Remix input and paste it in the Remix ```verifyTx``` input box.
+Finally press verifyTx button.

 <img src="https://github.com/razi-rais/blockchain/blob/master/articles/images/verifyTx.png">